BRUSH 15

 Product FAQ+−

-can i use brush 15 as my only eyeshadow brush?
+can i use brush 15 on hooded eyes?

-about 20% of community members specifically mention using brush 15 on hooded eyes with good results, especially for transition shades and all-over blending. however, around 12% with smaller or more hooded lids find it a touch too large for precise crease placement and prefer pairing it with a smaller brush like the 13 or 14 for detail work.
+about 20% of community members specifically mention using brush 15 on hooded eyes with good results. the tapered tip helps place color in a visible crease area. some with very small or heavily hooded lids find it a touch large for precise crease work and pair it with a smaller brush for detail, but most find it works well for blending and diffusing edges.